A Guide to Nevada Energy Rebates

-If you’re looking for a quick and accurate guide to Nevada energy rebates, you’ve come to the right place.
+Those looking for a quick and accurate guide to Nevada energy rebates have come to the right place.
 Although we’re a solar company, we support all forms of energy efficiency.
 That means compounding solar with a range of other energy-efficient resources.

-There is a bundle of renewable energy technology that has emerged.
-Among these are thermal solar systems, wind power, and hydropower.
+Over the years a bundle of renewable energy technology that has emerged.
+Of these technologies, thermal and photovoltaic solar currently have utility incentives.

 Solar Thermal System Program